 7. Insurance Support

 As telehealth grows in popularity and becomes more common, more insurance companies are stepping up to cover virtual and remote care.
 For instance, Medicare and 23 state Medicaid programs now cover remote patient monitoring within their telehealth coverage policies.
 Medicare is even expanding remote monitoring coverage from only patients with chronic illnesses to those with COVID-19 as well.
 Numerous private insurance comapnies have also embraced remote monitoring by covering the service and reimbursing it generously.

 Millennials heavily rely upon telehealth to meet a variety of needs.
 However, they aren’t the only ones depending on these technological advancements.
 Chronically ill seniors and even premature babies can benefit from telehealth services.
 These patients make up a vulnerable population that may not be able to get to a hospital or doctor’s office, especially in an emergency situation.
 Now, these vulnerable populations can speak to a professional from the comfort of their own home.

 A New Decade of Telehealth

 Thanks to the pandemic, more people have become aware of online medical resources and telehealth offerings than ever before.
-Now, many patients’ first course of action is to text, call or video chat a doctor, paramedic or specialist.
+Now, many patients’ first course of action is to text, call or video chat online with a doctor, paramedic or specialist.
 This trend will only grow in popularity as the world continues to its shift to all things digital.
 Thus, the newest advancements signal a new decade in the telehealth industry — one that will likely be a turning point for physicians everywhere.